ShauliTaragin/MazeGenerator/README.md

 #### how to run the project

-After you downloaded the code, complie and run the Maze class with 2 arguments - height and width, both integers.
+After you downloaded the code, compile and run the Maze class with 2 arguments - height and width, both integers.
-For example the command  <em>java Maze 25 25 </em> , will generate a 25 X 25 Maze.
+For example, the command  <em>java Maze 25 25 </em> , will generate a 25 X 25 Maze.